themodulecollective/xProgress/README.md

 0.0.4 add -decrementCounter to Set-xProgress
 0.0.3 new functions: Get-xProgress, Set-xProgress.
 New functionality: Parent/Child progress bars 0.0.2 bug fixes
-0.0.1 initial release with Initialize-xProgress, Write-xProgress, and Complete-xProgress
+0.0.1 initial release with New-xProgress, Write-xProgress, and Complete-xProgress

 ## Development Plans